 A22.
-Legal and ethical practices, including standards for professional conduct, patient rights,
+Legal and ethical practices, including standards for professional conduct, patient rights, confidentiality, credentialing, and legislative and regulatory mandates

 A23.
 Principles and practices of effective supervision/mentoring of students, other professionals, and support personnel

 Standard II-B: Prevention and Screening Applicant has demonstrated knowledge of and skills in: